 *Hawayo Takata frequently told her students, Remove the cause and you will remove the effect, explaining that Reiki healing is holistic and comprehensive, restoring balance deep within the human system.
 Mrs. Takata brought Reiki practice to the U.S. from Japan with her Reiki master, Chujiro Hayashi, a direct student of Reiki founder Mikao Usui.

 Let’s start a self care revolution!
 Do you practice daily self Reiki?
 If so, place the Daily Self Reiki badge on your website and facebook page.
+Here are just a few of the 30+ languages the badge has been translated into.
 Scroll down on the I Practice Self Reiki Every Day page to copy the code.

 Please sign up to stay in touch!